erapredator/pp2_KaliyevYerlan/README.md

-Labs of 1st year student of KBTU
+Laboratories of a first-year student of the Kbtu in the subject of PP2